-Much of my research is focused on the parasites and wider microbial community (microbiome) that live in the guts of bees.
+Much of the research is focused on the parasites and wider microbial community (microbiome) that live in the guts of bees.
 Here is a list of ongoing research, followed by a list of other recurring research themes.

 Recurring research themes;